eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 Context objects have been introduced to provide a way to access context-dependent functionalities during plugin creation, update, or execution.

-These context objects allow accessing various useful functionalities such as the current OAuth token, updating the execution report for workflows, DI version, and current project.
+These context objects allow accessing various useful functionalities such as the current OAuth token, updating the execution report for workflows, DI version, and current project details.

+!!!
+Note

     Having a basic understanding of context objects and their functionalities can help developers effectively use them to create and execute plugins in DataIntegration.

-### Plugin Context

-The PluginContext class provides important context information during plugin creation or update.
-It has three attributes: system, user, and project_id.

-The system attribute is of type SystemContext and contains general system information.
-The user attribute is of type UserContext and contains information about the user.
-The project_id attribute contains the identifier of the project that contains or will contain the plugin.

-> Note that after creation, the plugin may be updated or executed by another user.

-### Execution Context

-The ExecutionContext class combines context objects that are available during plugin execution.
-It contains four attributes:

--   system: An instance of the SystemContext class, which provides general system information.
--   user: An optional instance of the UserContext class, which provides information about the user that issued the plugin execution.
--   task: An instance of the TaskContext class, which provides metadata about the executed plugin.
--   report: An instance of the ReportContext class, which allows to update the execution report.

-The ExecutionContext class is used to provide context information to plugins during execution, enabling plugins to access information about the environment in which they are running, the user who initiated the execution, and the task being executed.
-The ReportContext attribute allows plugins to generate and update reports during execution.

 ### System Context

 SystemContext can be used to obtain important system information.
 It has three methods: di_version, encrypt, and decrypt.
-The di_version method returns the version of the running [DataIntegration](../../dataintegration-apis/index.md) instance.
+The `di_version()` returns the version of the running [DataIntegration](../../dataintegration-apis/index.md) instance.
 The encrypt and decrypt methods can be used to secure values using a secret key that is configured in the system.
-Overall, the SystemContext class is useful when needing to obtain system information or encrypt/decrypt values in a secure manner.
+Overall, the SystemContext is useful when needing to obtain system information or encrypt/decrypt values in a secure manner.

-Usage:
+!!! example:

 -   [Password Parameter Type](https://github.com/eccenca/cmem-plugin-base/blob/main/cmem_plugin_base/dataintegration/parameter/password.py#LL10C6-L10C6)
 -   [Plugin Example](https://github.com/eccenca/cmem-plugin-kaggle/blob/main/cmem_plugin_kaggle/kaggle_import.py#L381)